-We're here to set that straight with this simple pocket-sized guide to the grid, including a small smattering of theory!
-While some designers actively eschew grids in favour of a more intuitive, free-form layout, the most successful do so having worked with grids for years – they understand the rules before they break them.
+Whether you work in web or print design, you need to understand grid theory.
+While some designers actively eschew grids in favour of a more intuitive, freeform layout, the most successful do so having worked with grids for years – they understand the rules before they break them.

 01. Grids establish a meter and rhythm

-The foremost purpose of a grid, in graphic design at least, is to establish a set of guidelines for how elements should be positioned within a layout.
+The foremost purpose of a grid – in graphic design at least – is to establish a set of guidelines for how elements should be positioned within a layout.
 Not only does an effective grid provide the rhythm for a design, but it also defines the meter.

 02. Grids define and reflect proportion

 A key aspect of the grid is its ability to help determine and define proportion.
 In print, proportions most commonly echo the size of the media; the shape and orientation of the paper are often reflected in the size and shape of images included within a layout, for example.

-On the web this idea of reflection isn't quite so important, but grids can be be used in the same way to anchor content back to the screen.
+On the web, this idea of reflection isn't quite so important, but grids can be used in the same way to anchor content back to the screen.
 Screens can be more fluid, and as a designer it's not possible to know with the same confidence what size and shape of screen will be used to view content.

-The golden ratio (also known as the golden mean) determines the most pleasing set of proportions for an element, and is simplified to the 'rule of thirds'.
+The Golden Ratio (opens in new tab) (also known as the golden mean) determines the most pleasing set of proportions for an element, and is simplified to the 'rule of thirds'.
 When used in combination with a grid, these simple rules for size, position and proportion can help ensure a layout feels coherent, but also aesthetically appealing.

-04. 960 grid systems on the web
+04. There's a 960 grid system on the web

-960px is a good size because it has many factors (whole numbers it can be divided into): 1, 2, 3, 4, 5, 6, 8, 10, 12, 15, 16, 20, 24, 30, 32, 40, 48, 60, 64, 80, 96, 120, 160, etc. Being able to divide the grid up in this way provides a lot of flexibility for the width of columns, offering a good multi-purpose and reusable grid system.
+960px is a good size because it has many factors (whole numbers it can be divided into): 1, 2, 3, 4, 5, 6, 8, 10, 12, 15, 16, 20, 24, 30, 32, 40, 48, 60, 64, 80, 96, 120, 160, and so on.
+Being able to divide the grid up in this way provides a lot of flexibility for the width of columns, offering a multi-purpose, reusable grid system.

-05. Grids provide a foundation and balance
+05. Grids provide a solid foundation

-As we've seen, grids exist primarily to help determine the position and balance for a layout.
-This can be used to help ensure that content is presented in an easy-to-understand order, but conversely by providing a firm foundation a grid can also be used to highlight specific areas of content simply by breaking them out of the grid.
+As we've seen, grids exist primarily to help determine the positioning and balance in a layout.
+Providing this kind of firm foundation can help ensure content is presented in an easy-to-understand order, but it can also be used to highlight specific areas of content simply by breaking them out of the grid.

 Don't forget that the grid is just one tool alongside many basic principles you can use to enhance your layouts.
-Don't get overly caught up in using a grid rigidly – some of the best designs break all the rules of grid layout and are all the more successful for doing so.
+Don't get caught up in using a grid too rigidly – some of the best designs break all the rules of grid layout and are all the more successful for doing so.